Rhino Speech-to-Intent

 Why Rhino Speech-to-Intent?

-Rhino Speech-to-Intent, fusing ASR and NLU engines, is six times more accurate than Big Tech NLU APIs, enabling elevated user experience and productivity.
+Rhino Speech-to-Intent, fusing ASR and NLU engines, does not rely on text representation to infer user intent, achieving six times higher accurate than Big Tech NLU APIs and enabling elevated user experiences.

 Use-case-specific voice commands in real-time with high accuracy